 APPENDIX E - SCHOOL DISTRICTS AND SUPERVISORS FOR FIELD PLACEMENTS

 SCHOOL DISTRICTS AND SUPERVISORS FOR FIELD PLACEMENTS

-Note: This is a list of schools which are frequently worked in by our students.
+Note: This is a list of schools were our students frequently complete their field placements.
 The actual list does vary each year, based upon the availability of supervisors and student needs.